danger

 2. 2.
 The building meets the fire and life safety standards of either the FLEx Guide or the current OSSC.

 3. 3.
-Any Unreinforced Masonry bearing wall building converted to live/work space, regardless of construction costs, shall be improved such that the entire building conforms to the ASCE 41-BPOE improvement standard.
+Any unreinforced masonry bearing wall building converted to live/work space, regardless of construction costs, must be improved such that the entire building conforms to the ASCE 41-BPOE improvement standard.

-5. D. Occupancy Change to Essential Facilities.
-All structures which are being converted to essential facilities, as defined in the OSSC, shall comply with current state code seismic requirements or ASCE 41-BPON improvement standard, regardless of other requirements in this section.
+5. D. Occupancy change to essential facilities.
+All structures that are being converted to essential facilities, as defined in the OSSC, must comply with current state code seismic requirements or ASCE 41-BPON improvement standard, regardless of other requirements in this Section.

 Upcoming and Recent Changes